JackJPowell/hass-unfoldedcircle/README.md

 3. Search for **Unfolded Circle** and select it
 4. *You will now begin the configuration flow process*
 5. **PIN** can be found on the remote by enabling the web configurator
    1. Enable the web configurator by tapping in the upper right on your profile icon
    2. Make sure the toggle is 'ON' and a PIN will be displayed.
 If not, click the refresh button
+   3. The **PIN** is only required during initial setup.
+You are free to change it immediately after
 7. **Host** is the IP address or hostname of your remote
    1. *(Optional) If you have a custom api url, you can pass in the full endpoint address*

 ## Usage